jordanmckin/D277/README.md

 Note: The form does not need to include a functional Submit button.

-•   Include text fields for the user’s first name, the user’s last name, and the user’s email address, as well as a confirmation field for the email address for verification purposes and a text box that allows the user to ask a question.
+x   Include text fields for the user’s first name, the user’s last name, and the user’s email address, as well as a confirmation field for the email address for verification purposes and a text box that allows the user to ask a question.

-•   Ensure all fields contain placeholders.
+x   Ensure all fields contain placeholders.

-1. Include JavaScript code that verifies the email fields match when a user enters a second email address.
+x  Include JavaScript code that verifies the email fields match when a user enters a second email address.